We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 This video shows you how to change the oil and oil filter in your 2005 Ford E-350 Club Wagon.
 When you change your own oil, you know that you are putting quality oil in your E-350 Club Wagon and that the filter is being changed too.
 Most importantly, you get a chance to look around under your E-350 Club Wagon for potential trouble spots.
 This video shows you the location of your oil drain plug, oil filter, oil fill cap and dipstick in addition to the steps needed to change the oil and filter in your E-350 Club Wagon.
 For most Fords, you can wrap an old belt around the oil filter and unscrew it by hand.
 If you can't do this, see our parts page to find a Ford E-350 Club Wagon oil filter wrench.
 If your E-350 Club Wagon is too low to the ground to access your drain plug and oil filter, be sure to use jack stands and safe jacking procedures before getting under your E-350 Club Wagon.

 Most Fords have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your E-350 Club Wagon.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-If your transmission is running low on fluid, be sure to add some - find out how to do this here!2001 Ford E-150 Econoline Club Wagon XLT 5.4L V8
+There's no reason to check the washer fluid level without adding some - see how to do it here!2001 Ford E-150 Econoline Club Wagon XLT 5.4L V8